g-i-kala/wp-theme-dynamic-bang/README.md

-# Fitness Pleasure WordPress Theme
+# Dynamic Bang WordPress Theme

-Fitness Pleasure is a custom-built WordPress theme designed for fitness coaches and trainers.
+Dynamic Bang is a custom-built WordPress theme designed for fitness coaches and trainers.
 This theme is intended for educational and demonstration purposes only and is not for sale or commercial use.

 ## Getting Started

 ### Installation
-1. Download the theme files and upload them to `wp-content/themes/fitness-pleasure`.
+1. Download the theme files and upload them to `wp-content/themes/dynamic-bang`.
 2. Activate the theme via `Appearance > Themes` in the WordPress dashboard.
 3. Customize the theme using the WordPress Customizer (`Appearance > Customize`).